roblabla/dot_vim/README.md

 instead of your usual billion-line .vimrc file, I try to organize everything simply.
 Here's a quick explanation, in the order in which they are loaded :

-- `config/plugin_list.vim`: Contains the Vundle configuration that lists all the plugins used.
+- `config/plugin_list.vim`: Contains the Plug configuration that lists all the plugins used.
 - `config/vim_config.vim`: Contains some sane default vim configuration, along with some language specific defaults I tend to need.